 A: Take the Clean Jobs Count pledge — E2 ‘s national campaign to advance awareness and support of America’s fastest-growing energy sector.
 The campaign, Clean Jobs Count, aims to unite clean energy workers, business leaders, and investors across the U.S. in order to mobilize them at local events and online to help call on lawmakers to stand up for renewable energy and energy efficiency policies and amplify the economic benefits of clean energy in their communities.

-A: In past reports, if a worker spent time working in clean energy but spent most of his or her time in another energy sector – say, oil and gas – their job would still be counted as among the universe of clean energy jobs.
+A: Starting in 2018, the methodology used in the USEER did undergo a significant change.
+In reports before 2018, if a worker spent time working in clean energy but spent most of his or her time in another energy sector – say, oil and gas – their job would still be counted as among the universe of clean energy jobs.
 Beginning in 2018, because of the USEER methodology and to maximize accuracy, a worker who spends most of his or her time in oil and gas would be counted as a fossil fuel industry job and not counted as a clean energy job at all.
 In addition, the 2018 USEER methodology significantly improves the scale and scope of its deep dive to capture more manufacturing jobs than previous reports.

 Q: Can you give an example?

 A: Consider an excavation business that employs 100 workers.
 Those workers might spend the majority of their time grading and preparing drilling pads for oil or gas rigs, but they also might spend a portion of their time preparing sites for wind turbines or large solar installations.
 In past E2 state reports, those 100 employees would be included as clean energy workers.
 Under the new methodology, those 100 jobs would be counted as oil or gas jobs instead.